Gleb001/anima/README.md

   .then((elems) => console.log(elems))     // upon completion, we can access the passed html elements
   .catch((error) => console.log(error));   // in certain cases, you may get an error - the animation did not start
 ```

-## What can you do to help the library?
-This library lacks the following:
-*) AnimationJS is very much lacking [a variety of built-in animations, and there are 30 animations by Robert Penner](https://github.com/danro/jquery-easing/blob/master/jquery.easing.js);
-*) Project builder to build and minimize the library;
-*) Testing in different browser versions (I haven't done it yet).